smil3yZzZ/vulkan3d/README.md

 ![Screen space reflections scene](/refl_scene.png "Screen space reflections scene")
 ![Screen space reflections scene 2](/refl_scene2.png "Screen space reflections scene 2")

 The images shown represent the first approach of the screen space reflections.
-Adding a little bit of gaussian blur in the post processing shader along with playing with the visibility factor provided by the UV reflection pass, the result is the following.
+By adding a little bit of gaussian blur in the post processing shader along with playing with the visibility factor provided by the UV reflection pass, the result is the following.

 ![Screen space reflections scene 3](/screen_space_refl_enhanced.png "Screen space reflections scene 2")